 - 4 Tips to Pay Off Credit Card Debt Fast

-Of course the debt situation in America can’t be blamed solely on these companies that market credit based products.
-After all, the marketing of these services have developed over time and for a reason.
+The debt in America situation can’t be blamed solely on these companies.
+After all, the marketing of these services has developed over time and for a reason.
 Why?
-Because as consumers we place a higher regard on what we are purchasing versus how we are making the purchase.
-We have become accustomed to making purchases based on a monthly payment versus the “true” cost of an item.
+Because as consumers we place higher regard for what we are purchasing.
+Versus how we are making the purchase.
+We have become accustomed to making purchases based on a monthly payment.
+Rather than the “true” cost of an item.
 In a way, as consumers, we created the debt trap.

-If you want to get out of debt, understanding your own personal finance situation is the first step.
-However, as I have discussed in my eBook Filling The Pig, there are many external forces that drive our decision making process and inevitably influence our behaviors.
+If you want to get out of debt, understanding your own personal financial situation is the first step.
+However, as I have discussed in my eBook Filling The Pig, there are many external forces that drive our decision-making process and inevitably influence our behaviors.
 Understanding the “why” behind the marketing of credit will help you make better decisions regarding your own personal finances.